Interstellar comet passing by Mars seen in rare images

 NASA has said the comet will make its closest approach to the sun in late October, passing between the orbits of Mars and Earth.
 It should remain visible through September before moving too close to the sun to observe, reappearing on the opposite side in early December.

-The European Space Agency said Tuesday that scientists will keep analyzing data from both orbiters, combining multiple images from Mars Express in hopes of detecting the faint comet.
+The European Space Agency said Tuesday that scientists will keep analyzing data from both orbiters, combining multiple images from Mars Express in the hope of detecting the faint comet.

 Interstellar comets are very rare, astronomers said.
 Only two other examples have ever been confirmed: 1I/'Oumuamu in 2017 and 2I/Borisov in 2019.